lomorage/homepage/content/installation.md

 A [Raspberry Pi 3 B+ (PLUS) Starter Kit](https://www.pishop.us/product/raspberry-pi-3-b-plus-starter-kit/) is good enough for the setup.

+There are two options to install Lomorage service on Raspberry Pi, one is using the prebuild OS image which has all the dependencies installed, another one is manaully installation if you already have Raspberry Pi setup and running for other purpose.

+#### Install with prebuild OS image

 After you download the customized [OS image](https://github.com/lomorage/pi-gen/releases/download/2019_09_26.21_07_53.0.0cbe0a8/image_2019-09-26-lomorage-lite.zip), you can install the image to MicroSD card using [balenaEtcher](https://www.balena.io/etcher/), which is available on both Windows and macOS.

 After you insert the MicroSD to your desktop or laptop, just select the image you download, choose the MicroSD drive, and click "Flash", it will be done in a few minutes.